[This article was updated in August 2018.]

 “Epic sea change”, “a cruise like never before”, “you’ll never want to travel any other way” – that’s just some of the buzz coming from Virgin HQ about their new cruise line, Virgin Voyages.
-Sir Richard Branson and his crew are playing their cards very close to their chests about the latest venture, and the tactic is clearly working, as they have all but set the cruising world alight with curiosity.
+Until very recently, Sir Richard Branson and his crew had been playing their cards very close to their chests about the latest venture – a tactic which set the cruising world alight with curiosity.
+Now, however, Virgin has revealed more details about its Voyages venture – and we think you’ll be just as excited about some of the new revelations as we are.

-We’ve scoured the web to learn all we can about the newest cruise line to take to the ocean waves, and have compiled a comprehensive list of what we know about Virgin Voyages cruise line so far.
+So, to keep you in the loop on all things Virgin Voyages, we’ve scoured the web to learn all we can about the newest cruise line to take to the ocean waves, and have compiled a comprehensive list of what we know about the Virgin Voyages cruise line so far.

 At present, Virgin Voyages isn’t taking bookings.
+However, the line did announce that it expects places onboard Scarlet Lady to go on sale in late 2018.
 Stay tuned to the Cruise1st UK blog and we’ll bring you the latest information and updates on the line as and when they’re announced.

 According to business mogul Branson, the Virgin brand aim to “breathe new life” into the cruise sector and offer a unique experience for both new and experienced cruise travellers alike.
 These are some of the first ‘adult by design’ ships, and will only accept passengers over the age of 18.